Hansenyao/nait-cpsc1517-exercises/README.md

 # Basic Starter Kit

-## Youfang Yao

-All exercises projects for CPSC1517 (Introduction to Application Development).
+All exercise projects for CPS1517 (Introduction to Application Development) course at NAIT.